How do we know how much cooling we're creating with our "clouds," and how does this compare to warming from carbon dioxide emissions?

 Radiative Forcing?

-Radiative forcing is the key concept here.
-This is how much energy enters the atmosphere vs. leaves it.
-An increase in radiative forcing leads to warming, and a decrease causes cooling.
-Here's a more detailed explanation.
-Measured in watts per square meter (W/m^2), we're over 3.1 W/m^2 of increased radiative forcing since 1750.
+Radiative forcing is the key concept here—it represents the balance between energy entering and leaving the atmosphere.
+An increase leads to warming and a decrease causes cooling.
+Here's a more detailed explanation .
+Measured in watts per square meter (W/m2), we're over 3.1 W/m2 of increased radiative forcing since 1750 .

 Reflective Clouds